Menheniot

-Menheniot (pronounced Men-en-yut; Mahynyes) is a civil parish and village in Cornwall, England, United Kingdom.
+Menheniot (Mahynyes) is a civil parish and village in Cornwall, England, United Kingdom.
 The village is 2+1/2 mi southeast of Liskeard.
 The meaning of the name is "sanctuary of Neot" (from minihi and Neot).

 Menheniot had a population of 1,605 in the 2001 census.
 This increased slightly to 1,655 at the 2011 census, whereas the ward population at the same census was 3,658.
 The village has a primary school, a pub, a shop and a post office.

 Geography

 To the south of the civil parish is Clicker Tor Quarry, a Site of Special Scientific Interest noted for its geological interest, containing one of the best examples of ultramafic rocks in South West England.

 At Coldrennick was a black and white mansion dated 1870 by the architect C. F. Hayward but it was demolished c.
 1950.
 This had replaced a house of 3 storeys and 10 bays built in the 18th century.
 At Merrymeet is an Anglican mission church dedicated to St Mary the Virgin.